How to Cook Bacon in the Oven

 - aluminum foil for lining the pan, optional

-Ideas for Using the Bacon (optional):
+Ideas for Using It (optional):

 Instructions